 Slices

-- Slice the watermelon crosswise.
+- Slice the watermelon in half.

 - Place each watermelon half down on a cutting board flesh side down.
 Slice each half into four equal quarters.